algorandfoundation/docs/docs/reference/index.md

 The [URI specification](payment_prompts.md) representing a standardized way for applications and websites to send requests and information through deeplinks, QR codes, etc.

+# WalletConnect Schema

+The [WalletConnect Schema](./walletconnect-schema.md) is a set of JSON-RPC 2.0 requests and responses supporting secure communication between mobile wallets and decentralized applications.

 # Node Reference

 An overview of the files and software packaged with a node plus the full list of node configuration settings.